 In this work, the steady state mean square tracking error of first order correlation loops is minimized by varying the locally generated cross correlation function produced by the voltage controlled oscillator.
 This analysis should assist in the design of modified first order delay locked loops used for pseudonoise code synchronization in direct sequence spread spectrum receivers.
 The optimum cross correlation waveform is generated by filtering a replica of the originally transmitted signal.
 The optimal filter imposes a 90 degree phase shift at all frequencies and has an amplitude response that is a function of the channel signal to noise ratio.
 In the general case, this filter is not a differentiator, as is commonly assumed.
 The analytical difficulty of solving multi-dimensional, nonlinear, integral equations prevents us from finding a closed form solution.
 However, a number of asymptotic cases are analyzed and sample results from numerical evaluations are presented

-K. L. Kosbar, "Optimized Cross Correlation Waveforms for First Order Correlation Loops," Proceedings of the IEEE Military Communications Conference, 1990.
-MILCOM '90, Institute of Electrical and Electronics Engineers (IEEE), Jan 1990.
+K. L. Kosbar, "Optimized Cross Correlation Waveforms for First Order Correlation Loops," Proceedings of the 1990 IEEE Military Communications Conference (1990, Monterey, CA), pp. 156-160, Institute of Electrical and Electronics Engineers (IEEE), Sep 1990.